abettadapur/DayTripper/server/docs/source/apidoc.rst

 REST API Documentation
 =================================

-The DayTripper REST API can be used to interface with the application and its recommendations engine.
+The Day Tripper REST API can be used to interface with the application and its recommendations engine.
 All requests except those in the auth section require the token query parameter, which is a Facebook OAUTH token that has been previously verified with the DayTripper service.
 This token is used to both authenticate the user and provide user identity information.

 Authentication
 -------------------------------